spraakbanken/swell-project/Pseudonymization_guidelines.md

 This document contains instructions for how to proceed.

 ---
-## 1. Basic, principles
+## 1. Basic (principles)
 ---

-1.1 Remove/change the information that can reveal a person behind the essay(s), yet keep to the _minimal change_ rule.
+1. Remove/change the information that can reveal a person behind the essay(s), yet keep to the _minimal change_ rule.
 The data should be usable in research scenarios.

-1.2 Data on _deviations from standard Swedish will be lost_ for the pseudonymized strings (e.g. mis-spellings etc.).
+2. Data on _deviations from standard Swedish will be lost_ for the pseudonymized strings (e.g. mis-spellings etc.).
 This also holds for text segments the form of which is dependent on the pseudonymized string (for instance prepositions preceeding pseudonymized city and country names, e.g. in Germany -> in Cuba).

-1.3 Annotators have to make the _assessment of the risks and needs_ for pseudonymization (an element of subjectivity).
+3. Annotators have to make the _assessment of the risks and needs_ for pseudonymization (an element of subjectivity).

-1.4 Tokens should not be pseudonymized solely on the basis of them belonging to a specific category listed among the pseudonymization categories, but on the basis of them _potentially revealing the identity of the writer_.
+4. Tokens should not be pseudonymized solely on the basis of them belonging to a specific category listed among the pseudonymization categories, but on the basis of them _potentially revealing the identity of the writer_.
 For instance, not all country or city names are pseudonymized, but only those which, **together with the context**, 1) may be connected to the writer (e.g. because the city may be identified as the writer's home town), and 2) reveal information which is specific enough to be used to identify the writer.
 Accordingly, in a text where Istanbul is mentioned as a city where the writer has lived or as a city where a family member of the writer lives (etc.), _Istanbul_ should be pseudonymized.
 But not so in a text providing general information about Istanbul.
 And while the information that the writer stems from the Baltic countries may be reason to pseudonymize _Baltikum_ (as a region), the information that the writer stems from Europe does not necessitate pseudonymization, since Europe is such a large region which may be assumed to be the home region for a large number of potential writers.

-1.5 Keep _track_ of whether the token is “original” or “masked”.
+5. Keep _track_ of whether the token is “original” or “masked”.
 (This is done automatically by the annotating tool.)

-1.6 Categories that need to be _marked in the texts, but not necessarily replaced_.
+6. Categories that need to be _marked in the texts, but not necessarily replaced_.
 An assessment should be made later when enough statistics is collected over the learners behind the essays , as well as the assembled texts and metadata on each particular writer:
   * country: the same pseudonymization tag, < country >, is used for:
     - country of origin (_Jag kommer från Syrien_ versus _Jag kommer från Luxembourg_) - depending upon how many subjects in the database are from the named countries
     - country of “intermediate” residence (_Vi har stannat en månad i Turkiet_)